Choose a college

 Responsible borrowing can help you achieve your dream of a college degree.

-Western Governors University is approved by the U.S. Department of Education to offer federal financial aid.
+WGU is approved by the U.S. Department of Education to offer federal student aid in most of our degree programs.
 We also offer state financial aid and grant programs to Indiana students.
-Because of our more affordable tuition, WGU Indiana students are able to graduate without large amounts of student debt to repay.
-Federal financial aid will cover most, if not all, of your direct education expenses.
+Because of our more affordable tuition, WGU students are able to graduate without large amounts of student debt to repay.
+If you qualify for and accept federal student aid, it will cover most, if not all, of your direct education expenses.

 To receive consideration for any federal student aid program, you must first file the Free Application for Federal Student Aid (FAFSA).
 When you fill out the FAFSA, you are applying for aid for a specific year; therefore, you will need to renew your FAFSA application each award year.